Asmita Singh Data-verified

 OverviewAI-generated summary

-Asmita Singh's research investigates the intersection of sensory perception, behavior, and health, with a particular focus on autism spectrum disorder and consumer studies.
-Her work includes examining how olfactory disorders impact food enjoyment and ingestive behavior, and exploring the effects of commensality, or the act of eating together, on consumer perception and acceptance of meals.
-Singh has also studied the development of alternative methods for sensory testing, such as drive-in booths, to ensure safety during public health crises like the COVID-19 pandemic.
-Additionally, her recent publication in 2024 explores the application of deep learning for autism detection using video data.
+Asmita Singh's research investigates the intersection of sensory perception, behavior, and health, with a particular focus on individuals with autism spectrum disorder and the impact of social dining contexts.
+Her work explores how sensory characteristics of food and dining environments influence consumer acceptance and enjoyment.
+Recent publications examine the effects of physical or digital commensality on meal perception and the role of utensil conditions in food evaluation during testing.
+Singh has also published on the atypical sensory functions and eating behaviors observed in adults with autism.
+Her research extends to the use of technology for health applications, including deep learning for autism detection.
 Singh's scholarship metrics include an h-index of 7, with 13 total publications and 116 total citations.
-She has collaborated on multiple publications with Han-Seok Seo at the University of Arkansas at Fayetteville.
+She has collaborated with several researchers at the University of Arkansas at Fayetteville, including Han-Seok Seo, Ragita C. Pramudya, Sara Jarma Arroyo, and Thadeus L. Beekman.

 Metrics